Homemade Italian Meatballs

 • (Alternatively, you can brown the meatballs in a skillet with olive oil - about 1 tablespoon - until browned on all sides).

-• Meanwhile, in a large pot, heat the marina over medium-high heat.
+• Meanwhile, in a large skillet or pot, heat the marina over medium heat.

-• Slowly, and carefully, add the browned meatballs and any accumulated juice to the marina.
+• Carefully add the meatballs and any accumulated juice to the marinara.

-• Use tongs to remove the meatballs from the sauce and place in serving bowl.
+• Use tongs to remove the meatballs from the sauce and place them in a serving bowl.
 Ladle on a little sauce and grate fresh Parmesan cheese over the top.
+Garnish with chopped parsley (if using).

 Nutrition